Naar Home

 The interest is calculated as follows:

-• Under the student loan system, students have 35 years in which to pay off their student debt.
-Their interest rate depends on the average yield of 5-year bonds from the start of October to the end of September the following year.
+• Under the SF35 repayment rules, the interest rate depends on the average yield of 5-year bonds from the start of October to the end of September the following year.
 In other words, a period of 12 months.

 The average interest rate over a period of 12 months may differ from the interest rate in September alone.
 Hence the percentages may differ.